ricky7171/test_wa_backend/README.md

  I have added indexes to 3 collections in certain fields so that the reading process is faster.
   </li>
   <li>
-Using go routine so that the websocket process can run simultaneously (listening from the client and sending data to the client) <br>
+Using go routine so that the websocket process can run simultaneously <br>
- I use go 2 routine to listen and write data to client.
+ I use go routine to listen and write data to client.
 I also use channel as a "bridge" for websocket data communications, like example when user connect to websocket, send message, retreive message.
   </li>
   <li>
 Using mutex to prevent deadlock <br>